Acid washing a swimming pool – without draining

 - You’ll need of chemicals when the pool is refilled

-- Pool guys make about $500 profit on an acid wash
+- Pool guys make about $500 profit to acid wash pool surfaces

 - It does not prevent stains from returning